Biden says he will speak to China's Xi about balloon

-US President Joe Biden says he expects to speak with China’s President Xi Jinping about a suspected Chinese spy balloon shot down early this month.
+US President Joe Biden says he expects to speak with China’s President Xi Jinping about a suspected Chinese spy balloon shot down over the US.

-“We are not looking for a new cold war,” President Biden said.
+“We are not looking for a new cold war,” President Biden said on Friday (Australian time).

+He also said the US was continuing to engage diplomatically with China on the issue.

-“I expect to be speaking with President Xi, I hope we are going to get to the bottom of this, but I make no apologies for taking down that balloon,” President Biden said in response to complaints from Beijing.
+“I expect to be speaking with President Xi, I hope we are going to get to the bottom of this, but I make no apologies for taking down that balloon,” he said in response to complaints from Beijing.

-After the speech, he told NBC News: “I think the last thing that Xi wants is to fundamentally rip the relationship with the United States and with me.”
+After the speech, Mr Biden told NBC News: “I think the last thing that Xi wants is to fundamentally rip the relationship with the United States and with me.”

 China says the 60 metre balloon was for monitoring weather conditions, but Washington says it clearly was a surveillance balloon with a massive undercarriage containing electronics.

-President Biden, who had made few public comments about the spate of aerial objects that began with the spotting of the Chinese balloon, broke his silence on Thursday after lawmakers demanded more information on the incidents, which have baffled many Americans.
+Mr Biden, who had made few public comments about the spate of aerial objects that began with the spotting of the Chinese balloon, broke his silence after lawmakers demanded more information on the incidents, which have baffled many Americans.

-The intelligence community believes the objects were “most likely balloons tied to private companies, recreation or research institutions”, President Biden said.
+The intelligence community believes the objects were “most likely balloons tied to private companies, recreation or research institutions”, Mr Biden said.

 “That’s why I’ve directed my team to come back to me with sharper rules for how we will deal with these unidentified objects moving forward, distinguishing between those that are likely to pose safety and security risks that necessitate action and those that do not,” he said.

-President Biden’s remarks followed reports the Chinese balloon, downed on February 4 after crossing the continental United States, originally had a trajectory that would have taken it over Guam and Hawaii but was blown off course by prevailing winds.
+Mr Biden’s remarks followed reports the Chinese balloon, downed on February 4 after crossing the continental US, originally had a trajectory that would have taken it over Guam and Hawaii but was blown off course by prevailing winds.

-Asked in advance about President Biden’s remarks, a China’s foreign ministry spokesman on Thursday once again referred to the downed balloon as an “unmanned civilian airship”, and said its flight into US airspace was an “isolated” incident.
+Asked in advance about Mr Biden’s remarks, a China foreign ministry spokesman on Thursday once again referred to the downed balloon as an “unmanned civilian airship”, and said its flight into US airspace was an “isolated” incident.

 The US “should be willing to meet China in the middle, manage differences and appropriately handle isolated, unexpected incidents to avoid misunderstandings and misjudgments; and promote the return of US-China relations to a healthy and stable development track,” spokesman Wang Wenbin told reporters at a regular briefing.